section-engineering-education/engineering-education/articles/django-rest-api-mongodb-notes-app/index.md

 ![image title](/engineering-education/django-rest-api-mongodb-notes-app/detail-view.jpg)

 You can also delete or update the note on the detail page.
-The red square in the succeeding image contains the delete button.
+The red square in the next image contains the delete button.

 ![image title](/engineering-education/django-rest-api-mongodb-notes-app/delete-update-option.jpg)

 You can also update the title or text of the note.
 See the blue square area on the image above.
 Edit the text or title and click the 'PUT` button.

-## Conclusion
+### Conclusion

-This article describes how to configure the MongoDB database for a RESTful Django API.
+This article described how to configure the MongoDB database for a RESTful Django API.
 We also created an API for a Notes app.
 You may go on and use MongoDB in your Django REST API projects.

+Happy coding!

 You may check out the example code in the [GitHub repo] (https://github.com/J-rayX/django_mongodb_project).
 Thanks for reading.

+---
+Peer Review Contributions by: [Geoffrey Mungai](/engineering-education/authors/geoffrey-mungai/)